JustToTryModels/s-dlckvjnb/README.md

 | **The Focus** | HR, Accounting, and Sales (highest churn) |
 | **The Fix** | Conduct "Stay Interviews" in these specific departments to identify local stressors immediately |

+## 🙏 Thank You

+Thanks for visiting this project!
+If you found it helpful, please consider giving it a ⭐

 <div align="center">
   <img src="https://github.com/JustToTryModels/IMAGES/blob/main/thank-you-33.gif?raw=true" alt="Thank You" width="400">